jomic/cov-sim/docs/Docs.md

 #### Selecting infection targets
-As mentioned, we will have two methods for selecting neighbours to infect.
-The first method, from our original model, simply tries to infect all neighbouring agents.
-The second method, from the other group’s model, selects only a subset of neighbours.
-Originally, each agent only selected a single random neighbour each time-step.
-We could add a parameter for this, such that the agent will select n random neighbours to try to infect instead.
+As mentioned, we have two methods for selecting neighbours to infect.
+The first method simply tries to infect all neighbouring agents.
+The second method selects only a subset of neighbours, by sampling with replacement.
+In the original model, each agent only selected a single random neighbour each time step.
+We have added a parameter for this, such that the agent will select n random neighbours to try to infect instead.

 #### Age groups